trueos/sysadm/docs/api_reference/classes/pkg.rst

 Package Information
 ===================

 The "pkg_info" action reads the pkg database directly and returns any relevant information.
 The following arguments are optional:

-* **"repo"**: unless specified, defaults to the local package repository.
+* **"repo"**: Unless specified, defaults to the local package repository.

-* **"pkg_origins"**: unless specified, information for all installed packages will be listed.
+* **"pkg_origins"**: Unless specified, information for all installed packages will be listed.

-* **"category"**: limits the results to packages within the specified category.
+* **"category"**: Limits the results to packages within the specified category.

-* **"result"**: must be set to "full" to retrieve all of the information with multiple possible values, such as "dependencies", "options", and "licences".
+* **"result"**: Must be set to "full" to retrieve all of the information with multiple possible values, such as "dependencies", "options", and "licences".

 **REST Request**